 Although ward rounds are one of the most important pillars of inpatient care, there have been few studies investigating the best approach to patient engagement.
 During patient rounds, physicians often use medical terminology that patients may not be familiar with.
 This can lead to uncertainty or misunderstandings.
 However, understanding and knowledge are important prerequisites for the successful implementation of therapies.

 In an SNSF-supported multicenter study, we compared the influence of patient presentation (directly at the patient's bedside versus in front of the patient's room) on patient-relevant outcomes.
 We were able to show that both patient groups had comparable knowledge about their medical condition and care.
 On the other hand, patients for whom the patient presentation took place at the bedside reported more confusion due to medical terminology and uncertainty as a result of the medical discussion within the medical team.
-In addition, fewer sensitive topics were addressed in the group with the bedside presentation.
+In addition, less sensitive topics were addressed in the group with the bedside presentation.
 Although the direct contact between patient and treatment team was longer in the bedside presentation group and was perceived by the patients to be longer, this form of ward round proved to be more time-efficient.

 The study, which was conducted at Basel University Hospital, Aarau Cantonal Hospital and Baselland Cantonal Hospital, thus provided important insights into the preferences of both patients and the treatment team and where we should continue to focus our education and training in order to further optimize ward round communication in the respective form of implementation.